price2high/Creating-a-Cyborg/Knowledge Shared, Power Gained – The Gift of the Elder Hacker.md

 ### 🤖 Why It Mattered

 In class, I try to keep the flow going.
-Help others troubleshoot `nmap` flags, walk people through VMware bridge configs, and make sure no one falls behind when things get too fast.
+Help others troubleshoot `nmap` flags, walk people through VirtualBox bridge configs, and make sure no one falls behind when things get too fast.

 That energy was reflected back this weekend.